pimsmath/m2pi.ca/content/authors/onganga/_index.md

 tags:
 - '2022'
+- '2023'
 ---
-Charlotte Anyango Ong'ang'a holds a PhD in Linguistics, and is the Career Development Specialist for PhD students.
-Her expert linguistic knowledge is applied in the areas of Resume and CV Writing, Networking, Interview tips, Job Search Strategies, and Workplace Communication.
-Charlotte has taught Linguistics and provided career guidance at higher education institutions for over 12 years, and she currently facilitates Career Development workshops at the University of Calgary.
+Charlotte Anyango Ong'ang'a is a distinguished Author and Career Development Specialist with a deep passion for empowering individuals.
+Holding a Ph.D. in Linguistics and possessing over 15 years of experience at higher education institutions in Canada and abroad, Charlotte has established herself as a trusted expert in various domains.
+Her expertise spans a wide range of essential skills, including Resume and CV Writing, LinkedIn and Networking, Interview Techniques, Job Search Strategies, and Workplace Communication.
+Charlotte's extensive knowledge and experience enable her to provide invaluable guidance and support to graduate students at the University of Calgary.